 Advocacy begins with awareness.
 That’s why the Just Be Foundation offers seminars to equip parents, teachers, and citizens with the knowledge they need to protect the children in their lives.

-The Price of Innocence:
+The Murder of Innocence:

 For years, our communities taught our children about “stranger danger.”
 Tragically, 90% of sexual predators are in their victim’s circle of friends, family, and neighbors.
 Nine times out of ten, danger comes from someone the child knows…and may even trust.